 - Overcoming Paranoid and Suspicious Thoughts: A self-help guide using cognitive behavioral techniques.
 Daniel Freeman, Jason Freeman, and Philippa Garety.

-- Back to lIfe, Back to normality: Recovery, cognitive therapy and Psychosis.
+- Back to Life, Back to Normality: Volume 2: CBT Informed Recovery for Families with Relatives with Schizophrenia and Other Psychoses.
 Turkington, D et al (2009) Cambridge University Press: Cambridge.